 This realm uses an external authentication in any system with the user authorization passed to the repository manager in a HTTP header field with details documented in Authentication via Remote User Token.

-This realm uses an external Identity Provider (IdP) to handle authentication, details documented in the SAML page.
+This realm uses an external Identity Provider (IdP) to handle authentication; details documented in SAML.

 User Token Realm

 This realm activates token-based authentication for users as a substitute for plain-text username and password authentication.
 When the user token capability is enabled, the realm is automatically added to the Active Realms list.
 A full description of this realm is documented in Accessing User Tokens in Realms.